flatcar/flatcar-website/content/docs/latest/installing/cloud/azure.md

 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance had been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.

-You can provide a raw Ignition JSON config (produced from a Butane Config) to Flatcar Container Linux via the Azure CLI using the `--custom-data` flag or in the web UI under _Custom Data_ (not _User Data_).
+You can provide a raw Ignition JSON config (produced from a Butane Config) to Flatcar Container Linux via the Azure CLI using the `--custom-data` or `--user-data` flag or in the web UI under _Custom Data_ or _User Data_.

 As an example, this Butane YAML config will start an NGINX Docker container: